Governor's House, Karachi

 The Governor's House (گورنر ہاؤس), officially known as Sindh Governor House, and also known by its former names including Government House, Governor-General's House and President's House, is a palace in Karachi, Sindh, Pakistan.
 It is the official residence of the governor of Sindh.
-The current governor of Sindh is Kamran Tessori.
+The current governor of Sindh is Syed Nehal Hashmi.
 It is located along the Aiwan-e-Sadar Road of Karachi.

 Built in 1939, it is a historical building and has been the residence of several prominent figures, including the Commissioners and pre-independence British governors of Sindh, followed by the Governors-General of Pakistan, the President of Pakistan and then by the Governors of present-day Sindh province.

 History

 Old Government House

 The Sindh Governor House is located on the original site of the now-demolished Government House, which was built in the year 1843 by Sir Charles Napier while Sindh was part of the British Raj.
 The Government House had been constructed for Napier's personal use.
 When Napier left in 1847, the house was bought by the Government of British India and used as an official residence by the Commissioners of Sindh up until 1936.